 Make sure the sprinkler transformer is unplugged to begin with.
 Insert the sprinkler transformer wires into the orange terminal block, tighten the terminal block screws.
 Then plug the orange terminal into the matching terminal on OSPi.
 The green LED should light up, indicating power is on.
 See pictures below.
+After testing, please remove the orange terminal block to power off the circuit board.

-Warning: if the LED doesn't light up, please unplug the power immediately.
+Warning: if the LED doesn't light up, or any component starts to smoke, or you smell anything burnt, please unplug the power immediately.
 If you can't figure out the problem, contact the support at support.opensprinkler.com